raman325/pyvizio/README.md

 ```

 ### Managing audio settings
 > You may have to experiment to find the available options for a given setting.
 For example, numeric settings have a finite range.
+I've also found that certain ranges returned by the API aren't correct

 List available audio setting options and their current values
 ```bash